gradle/gradle/design-docs/improved-console.md

 * A terminal size with fewer than max parallel operations displays (rows - 2) operations.
  That is, the progressArea never grows taller than the console height - 2 rows.
 * Operation status lines are trimmed at (cols - 1)
-* `System.in` and SystemConsole I/O happens on the mainArea, which is unaffected by other areas
 * Renders well on default macOS Terminal, default Windows Console, Cygwin, PowerShell and common Linux Terminals
 * Console shows idle workers under `--continuous` build

 ## Story: Display overall build progress as a progress bar
-Render ProgressEvents with build completeness information as a progress bar.

-Intended to give the user a very fast way of telling whether the build will be finished soon or not.
+Render ProgressEvents with build completeness information as a progress bar — intended to give the user a very fast way of telling whether the build will be finished soon.

 ### User-visible Changes
-We can visually represent complete and un-started tasks of build using colorized output:
+We can visually represent overall build progress:

-`###############>                       > 40% Building`
+`«====      » 40% Building`

-On ANSI terminals, we can use empty spaces with different background colors for the "bars".
-The progress bar shall be red given a failing build.

-Note that the suffix at the end of the progress bar should be the progress for the current Gradle execution phase.

 **ASCII-based options (some options use extended ASCII):**
 ```